BrianHKanis/washington_connect_211/readme.md

 # To Run the program
     run.py
         - Builds and exports tables to the whatcom-writer API.
     console.py
         - For testing and debugging.

+## Program details
-## Building and Transforming Tables
+### Building and Transforming Tables
 extract_transform/src/

-    build_tables
+    build_tables/
         - Contains information and functions specific to it's coresponding table.

     airtable_client.py